NSLS-II-BMM/BeamlineManual/_sources/linescans.rst.txt

    does a scan of the pitch of the second mono crystal and plots the signal on I0.
 At the end of the scan, it moves to the position of the center of mass of the rocking curve.
 This scan is useful after a large change of energy.
+It also opens the slits to 3 mm in vertical size before starting the scan, then returns the slits to their original height after the scan.

    You can put this scan in a macro using::